Uncovering the Truth Behind Misleading Data Visualizations

 July 22, 2020

-We consume data visualizations in many forms such as ads, news, social media, academic papers, reports and dashboards.
-Once a while, we come across visuals that spread misinformation.
-Lying in statistics has existed for a while, but lately, visuals are more common on media.
-And some visuals lie.
-We’ll look into how visuals lie but before that I’d like to ask: do data visuals really lie?
-They don’t.
-Charts, graphs, maps, and diagrams do not lie.
-People who design graphics do.
-If we follow the definition of the word “lie” in the literature about ethics: “An intentionally deceptive message in the form of a statement” (Bok 1999).
-The visual is that statement, not the agent who creates it and delivers it.
+In our daily lives, we encounter data visualizations in various forms: advertisements, news articles, social media posts, academic papers, reports, and dashboards.
+Occasionally, we come across visuals that spread misinformation.
+While lying with statistics has been a longstanding issue, visual misrepresentation has become more prevalent in media.
+But do data visuals themselves really lie?
+The answer is no. Charts, graphs, maps, and diagrams are inherently truthful—it's the people who design them that can be deceptive, either knowingly or unknowingly.
+Consider the definition of a "lie" in ethical literature: "An intentionally deceptive message in the form of a statement" (Bok 1999).
+The visual itself is that statement, not the person who creates it.

 notion image

-A visual can be misleading, though.
-Misleading is not the same as lying because a graphic can lead readers astray without the conscious intervention of its designer.
-This distinction is not a technicality.
-According to professional ethics codes in journalism and graphic design, knowing the truth and hiding it, or conveying it in a way that distorts it is simply unacceptable.
+A visual can be misleading, however.
+Misleading differs from lying because a graphic can lead readers astray without its designer's conscious intention.
+This distinction is crucial.
+Professional ethics codes in journalism and graphic design firmly state that knowingly hiding the truth or distorting it is unacceptable.

-When we see a chart or diagram, we generally interpret its appearance as a sincere desire on the part of the author to inform.
-In the face of this sincerity, the misuse of graphical material is a perversion of communication, equivalent to putting up a detour sign that leads to an abyss (Wainer 2000).
+When we encounter a chart or diagram, we generally assume the author's sincere desire to inform.
+Given this presumed sincerity, misusing graphical material perverts communication—akin to placing a detour sign that leads to an abyss (Wainer 2000).

 notion image